New Jersey Department of Corrections

-The New Jersey Department of Corrections (NJDOC) is responsible for operations and management of prison facilities in the U.S. state of New Jersey.
-The department operates 13 major institutions—seven adult male correctional facilities, three youth facilities, one facility for sex offenders, one women's correctional institution and a central reception / intake unit—and a Stabilization and Reintegration Program.
+The New Jersey Department of Corrections (NJDOC) is the government agency responsible for operations and management of prison facilities in the U.S. state of New Jersey.
+The New Jersey Department of Corrections operates 9 correctional facilities, 11 Residential Community Release Programs, and 1 Assessment Center.
 The department is headquartered in Trenton.

 The NJDOC's facilities house a combined total of 20,000 inmates in minimum, medium and maximum security levels.
 Approximately 1,200 inmates are incarcerated, and an equal number released each month.
 The median term for inmates is six years.
 47% of inmates are serving terms of one-to-five years; 17% are serving terms of six-to-nine years; and 33% are serving maximum sentences of 10 years or more.
 As of January 2003, 984 offenders were serving life sentences, including 14 offenders under death sentences (all of which have now been commuted, as capital punishment was abolished in 2007).

 Jurisdiction and law enforcement authority

 New Jersey State Correctional Police Officers, Parole Officers and Corrections Investigators are authorized to exercise police officer powers statewide.
 With this authority, Correctional Police Officers are required to enforce NJRS 2C (New Jersey Criminal Code) within the scope of their employment.

-New Jersey State Correctional Police Officers are authorized to carry on duty the Heckler & Koch USP in .40 S&W. Correction Officers may optionally qualify to carry an authorized off-duty firearm.
+New Jersey State Correctional Police Officers are authorized to carry on duty the Smith & Wesson M&P in 9×19mm Parabellum.
+Correction Officers may optionally qualify to carry an authorized off-duty firearm.
 All off-duty firearms and ammunition must conform to the approved list provided by the New Jersey Department of Corrections.

 Since the establishment of the New Jersey Department of Corrections, 24 officers have died in the line of duty.